By Steve & Tamami Laser

 We’ve been lucky to ride in a variety of Toyota Century sedans in Japan, where they’re often used to shuttle hotel guests (or VIPs) to destinations, instead of hailing a common taxi or van.
 The long-running, often chauffeur-driven, luxury car (that came before Lexus) has become a popular collectible.

 The Century name was originally selected to commemorate the 100th birthday of the founder of the Toyota Group, Sakichi Toyoda, when the car was introduced in 1967.
 The second generation Century, launched in 1997, was the first Toyota to offer a V12 engine.
-While the current generation Century, displayed at the Tokyo Motor Show in 2017, is a hybrid (see our video from the show).
+While the current generation Century, displayed at the Tokyo Motor Show in 2017, is a hybrid.

 Talking about cars that we don’t see very often, the Toyota Starlet retains a dedicated following of enthusiasts.
 This rear-drive, ‘80s-era econo-hatch transforms nicely into an affordable, personalized sporty car.

 Once upon a time, car-based pickups, like the El Camino and Ranchero, were popular.
 This rare “Avatruck” is based on the first generation Toyota Avalon sedan.
 It’s a custom-built vehicle that brings to life a full-scale, drivable dream machine.